 Functional 3D printing does not get the same publicity as printing for fun.
 The share of useful 3D prints in domestic 3D printing is growing but such models are not appreciated enough.
-And there is a wave of criticism regarding that.
-In our opinion, both types of modelling are needed and it all goes in the right direction.
-3D printing for fun helps to attract young generation and enthusiasts.
+In our opinion, both types of modeling are needed and it all goes in the right direction.
+3D printing for fun helps to attract the young generation and enthusiasts.
 After sharpening their skills in the fun department, they would eventually get involved in the functional side, that’s when fresh ideas and new solutions may be born.
-Click on picture to zoom

 One of the most well-known objects in functional 3D printing is the wrench by Daniel Noree.
 Daniel is famous for his OpenRC models which are all functional.
 They say that if you manage to successfully print his wrench and make it work after removing the supports, then your 3D printer is calibrated well and the slicer settings are correct.
 We have to admit that our first attempt failed, but we got it right in the end.
 This model is very popular and was featured a lot in 3D printing related media.

 Unique 3d printed tools can be used for such simple tasks as a rose thorn removing for example.
 Professional florists use thorns removers quite often.
 This could be a nice present for a gardener.

 For standard and 3D printable tools, it is possible to design and 3D print highly customizable holders just for specific cases.
 Elegoo added a nice test print file with their Neptune 3 Pro printers and it is one of the best examples.
 The full set of Allen keys fit perfectly into the tool holder, and the entire unit attaches snugly to the printer.
 Read the full review of the machine here.